 This is the graphical interface for the quickfort script.
-Once you load a blueprint, you will see a blinking "shadow" over the tiles that will be modified.
-You can use the cursor to reposition the blueprint or the hotkeys to rotate and repeat the blueprint up or down z-levels.
-Once you are satisfied, hit Enter to apply the blueprint to the map.
+Once you load a blueprint, you will see a highlight over the tiles that will be modified.
+You can use the mouse cursor to reposition the blueprint and the hotkeys to rotate and repeat the blueprint up or down z-levels.
+Once you are satisfied, click the mouse or hit Enter to apply the blueprint to the map.